 As shown, in re-analysis data the time mean structure of the PV low associated with the monsoon anticyclone is zonally localised and thus confined to the vicinity of the forcing region.
-In numerical model simulations with resting basic state ($\Delta T = 0$), however, the response to a simple monsoon heating is only very weakly localised, with the anticyclone extending far away from the forcing region and its zonal extent essentially being determined by the weak thermal damping of the upper troposphere lower stratosphere.

-In experiments with mid-latitude dynamics ($\Delta T \neq 0$) the response forms a localised anticyclone at the latitudes of the forcing and a change in zonal mean flow to north of forcing region.
-Further examination supports the idea that these two aspects of the response are effectively independent and that the interactions with mid-latitude dynamics allow a time-mean response that is localised to the west and also extends to the (north-)east.
-We have demonstrated that as ΔT is increased from 0 to 60K the scale of the anticyclone reduces from several times 10000 km, much larger than the observed scale in the atmosphere to something less than 5000 km, much less than that observed in the real atmosphere.
-The model is highly idealised, so it would not be appropriate to identify a 'best' value of ΔT , but we conclude that the effect of non-zero ΔT can account for the finite scale of the anticyclone without having to invoke the artificial friction that would be required in the Matsuno-Gill model.
-Different sensitivities of the response to changes in the background flow suggest the potential importance of the stirring effect of baroclinic eddies in localising the response, in contrast to a mechanism that simply relies on the advection by the time-mean flow.
-The details of the spatial structure of the anticyclone change as ΔT is varied or the basic state is changed from a more annual-mean state to a state more representative of the summer time conditions in the northern hemisphere.
+In numerical model simulations with resting basic state ( $\Delta T=0$ ), however, the response to a simple monsoon heating is only very weakly localised, with the anticyclone extending far away from the forcing region and its zonal extent essentially being determined by the weak thermal damping of the upper troposphere lower stratosphere.
+In experiments with mid-latitude dynamics ( $\Delta T \neq 0$ ) the response forms a localised anticyclone at the latitudes of the forcing and a change in zonal mean flow to north of forcing region.
+Further examination supports the idea that these two aspects of the response are effectively independent and that the interactions with mid-latitude dynamics, in particular the baroclinic eddies, allow a time-mean response that is localised to the west and also extends to the (north-)east.
+The details of the spatial structure of the anticyclone change as $\Delta T$ is varied or the basic state is changed from a more annual-mean state to a state more representative of the summer time conditions in the northern hemisphere.

-The dependence of some aspects of the spatial structure of the time-mean response on the background is easier to understand if we look in more detail at time dependence of the system.
+The dependence of the spatial structure of the time-mean response on the background is easier to understand if we look in more detail at time dependence of the system.
 In the case with resting basic state the response shows a transition from a steady beta-plume state to a state with westward eddy shedding for sufficiently strong forcing.
-In cases with time-varying basic state the nature of the time dependence of the response changes significantly and the system exhibits a transition from a state with westward shedding only to a state dominated by eastward shedding as ΔT increases, and thus structure and strength of the background flow change.
+In cases with time-varying basic state the nature of the time dependence of the response changes significantly and the system exhibits a transition from a state with westward shedding only to a state dominated by eastward shedding as $\Delta T$ increases, and thus structure and strength of the background flow change.
 While in some cases (equinox flow) westward shedding seems to be inhibited, in other cases westward shedding persists (summer flow) and the response shows signs of both shedding-behaviours (as observed in the real atmosphere).